hos-b/sqlgen/docs/pattern.md

 ### Built-in Patterns

-SQLGen provides several commonly used patterns out of the box:
+sqlgen provides several commonly used patterns out of the box:

 ```cpp
 // Alphanumeric strings